zmlabe/SAI/README.md

 # SAI
-Using explainable to identify regional climate signals to stratospheric aerosol injection
+Using explainable to identify regional climate signals in response to stratospheric aerosol injection

 ###### Under construction... ```[Python 3.7]```